 The Children's Time Travel Festival is not currently running, but it will be back in the future in a new and exciting form!
 You can register your interest here now!

-The Children's Time Travel Festival
+The Children's Time Travel Festival: The Great War

 The Children's Time Travel Festival was born through a recognised need for high quality history based drama at primary level, and a passionate belief that the remarkable stories of those who lived through the First World War still resonate powerfully one hundred years on.